TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Safety

-Egypt is a relatively secure and friendly country (at least when I was there a few years ago before the revolution), but it is very important to know how to stay safe.
+Egypt is a relatively secure and friendly country (at least when I was there a few years ago before the revolution), but knowing how to stay safe is very important.
 Be as inconspicuous as you can when you are in public.
-For instance, speak softly when you are on a bus, train, or in the street; do not wear clothing with English writing; and do not flash items such as your passport, jewelry, or money.
-This is a surefire way to get mugged (but to be fair, it is so in many countries).
+For instance, try to speak softly when on a bus, train, or in the street; do not wear clothing with English writing; and do not flash items such as your passport, jewelry, or money.
 Keep a low profile.
+As I mentioned earlier, foreigners will attract unwanted attention.
+According to the Egyptian Centre for Women’s Rights, 98% of foreign female visitors experience sexual harassment.
+But it can be handled with proper precautions, including dressing appropriately and staying in a group.

-El Minya, Egypt
+El Minya, Egypt.

 We lived in a small town with a big sign called El Minya.
 Photo by Connie lp.